 With both methods, you’ll need to locate the model and serial number.
-The location of those numbers vary by brand but for most dishwashers, they are located somewhere on the interior cabin.
-Open the dishwasher door and you’ll find this numbers around the edges or right inside the cabin on the left or right side.
+The location of those numbers vary by brand, but for most dishwashers, they are located somewhere in the interior cabin.
+Open the dishwasher door, and you’ll find these numbers around the edges or right inside the cabin on the left or right side.

-Once you locate the model and serial numbers, you can either plug those into Google or the manufacturer’s website to find out what year your dishwasher was manufactured, or you can use a free service from Appliance411.com.
-Will Appliance411.com, all you have to do is type in the Brand, Appliance Type, Country, Model Number, and Serial Number and the tool will spit out the age of the appliance.
+Once you locate the model and serial numbers, you can plug them into Google to find out what year your dishwasher was manufactured, or you can use a free service from Appliance411.com.
+Will Appliance411.com, all you have to do is type in the Brand, Appliance Type, Country, Model Number, and Serial Number, and the tool will spit out the age of the appliance.

-Dishes aren’t getting clean.
+- Dishes aren’t getting clean.
 If your dishwasher is not doing its job, it might be time to replace it.
-Improper loading, overloading, and using the wrong soap could be causing this issue, however, if none of those things are the cause, you might have a larger mechanical issue on your hands.
+Improper loading, overloading, and using the wrong soap could be causing this issue; however, if none of those things are the cause, you might have a more significant mechanical problem on your hands.

-It’s not draining completely.
+- It’s not draining completely.
 If you notice water pooling at the bottom of your dishwasher after cycles, check the filter and food trap for blockage.
-If that doesn’t solve it, you may have a more serious problem that requires a plumber and possibly a new dishwasher.
+If that doesn’t solve it, you may have a more severe problem that requires a plumber and possibly a new dishwasher.

-It’s making strange noises while operating.
-Some noises are completely normal but if you start to hear loud unusual noises while your dishwasher is running, it could be a sign that something is stuck or broken.
-This article breaks down common dishwasher noises and what they mean.
+- It’s making strange noises while operating.
+Some noises are completely normal, but if you start to hear loud, unusual noises while your dishwasher is running, it could be a sign that something is stuck or broken.

 If your current dishwasher is still running fine and you are not desperate to replace it immediately, these are the best times of year to get a deal.

-End of the Month.
-In many cases, appliance sales reps are paid on monthly commissions and the price listed on the tag is often much higher than the price they are willing to sell it for.
+- End of the Month.
+In many cases, appliance sales reps are paid on monthly commissions, and the price listed on the tag is often much higher than the amount they are willing to sell it for.
 Shop at the end of the month when reps are desperate to hit their quota.
 You’ll be surprised at how much they are willing to negotiate when their paycheck is at stake.

-Online All Year Round.
+- Online All Year Round.
 Prices online are often lower than they are in-store because manufacturers avoid the cost of showrooms and sales rep commissions.
-Amazon has a wide selection of dishwashers to check out and track prices on a weekly basis.
+Amazon and HomeDepot.com have a wide selection of dishwashers to check out and track prices every week.
 If you buy online, pay close attention to the delivery and installation fees.
-In some cases, those fees are greater than the discount you get from buying online.
+In some cases, those fees are higher than the discount you get from buying online.

-According to this report, here are the top 10 most reliable dishwasher brands in 2019:
+According to this report, here are the top 10 most reliable dishwasher brands in this year:

 To view the full report, click here.